-Explore the space that holds the story of a proud and honorable profession
+Explore the space that tells the story of law enforcement

-Located in the 400 block of E Street, NW, the National Law Enforcement Museum will be set in Washington, DC's, Judiciary Square, just north of Pennsylvania Avenue and the National Mall.
+Under construction at 444 E Street, NW, the National Law Enforcement Museum at the Motorola Solutions Foundation Building will be set in Washington, DC's, Judiciary Square, just north of Pennsylvania Avenue and the National Mall.
 In his original plan for the nation's capital, Pierre L'Enfant identified Judiciary Square as the center of the judicial branch of government, and today the historic setting is surrounded by a number of federal court buildings.
 Directly adjacent to the National Law Enforcement Officers Memorial, the Museum will be an architectural statement that complements this monument to officers killed in the line of duty.

 Designed by the award-winning architectural firm, Davis Buckley Architects and Planners, the Museum is uniquely designed as a mostly-underground building.
 This creates both architectural challenges as well as opportunities to create a Museum that is functional, interesting and inspirational.

-Visitors will enter the Museum through two 4,000-square foot, above-ground glass-entry pavilions that symbolize the visibility of law enforcement and represent our country's open and free democracy.
+Visitors will enter the National Law Enforcement Museum at the Motorola Solutions Foundation Building through two 4,000-square foot, above-ground glass-entry pavilions that symbolize the visibility of law enforcement and represent our country's open and free democracy.
 As you descend into the Museum, the space will open to reveal the full expanse of the Museum.

-A glass bridge is designed to float above the main Museum area, providing a place to observe the activities and experience the dynamic energy of the Museum.
+A glass bridge is designed to float above the main exhibit floor, providing a place to observe the activities and experience the dynamic energy of the Museum.
 Along this glass bridge is a Thin Blue Line, representing the protective role of law enforcement.
 Etched in this line will be the names of those generous individuals and organizations that have donated at least $1,000 to the Museum.

 The main floor of the Museum houses the Introductory theater, the core exhibits and special exhibition spaces.